 If belongings remain in the room after a student has vacated, NHTI reserves the right to dispose of such belongings.

 NHTI assumes no responsibility for the loss or damage to a resident’s personal property.
 NHTI suggests that students consider purchasing insurance to cover loss or to extend parent’s insurance for this purpose.
 The Office of Residence Life has information about insurance policies designed for college students available upon request.

 NHTI reserves the right to use public areas of the residence hall for any purpose deemed necessary.

-Each resident hall is issued the following items.
+Each resident hall room is issued the following items for each student/space in the room.
 Students are responsible for these items while they are living in the room.

 - Bed that can be bunked